Stop Killing Games: Background

-The Crew was a 2014 racing game developed by Ubisoft Ivory Tower and Ubisoft Reflections, published by Ubisoft.
-Due to its always-on DRM, the game required a constant internet connection to play, including in single-player mode; attempting to launch the game offline resulted in an error screen.
+The Crew was a 2014 racing game developed by Ubisoft Ivory Tower and Ubisoft Reflections and published by Ubisoft.
+The game was designed to require a constant internet connection to Ubisoft's online servers to play, including for play in single-player.
 By December 14, 2023, Ubisoft delisted the game and its expansions from digital platforms, suspended sales of microtransactions, and announced that the game's servers would be shut down on March 31, 2024, citing "upcoming server infrastructure and licensing constraints".
-The servers were shut down as planned on that date.
-When the shutdown was announced on December 14, 2023, Ubisoft did offer refunds to people who "recently" purchased The Crew.
-In early April 2024, days after the shutdown, Ubisoft began revoking licenses from players who had bought The Crew.
+Ubisoft offered refunds to people who "recently" purchased The Crew, though the time window for an eligible refund was not specified.
+The servers were shut down as planned on the announced date.
+Days after the shutdown in early April 2024, Ubisoft began revoking licenses from players who had bought The Crew.